TNTurnerLab/ACES/README.md

 The snakefile consists of a few rules:

 *   <a name= "RB"><h5>Rule BLAST:</h5></a>
-    *   Takes an input from genomes.txt as the subject and the given FASTA file as query and Blastn the files to create a blast output file
+    *   Takes a text input from the folder genomes input document as the subject and the given FASTA file as query and Blastn the files to create a blast output file
 *   <a name= "RFT"><h5>Rule findThresh:</h5></a>
     *   This rule will take a value from user input from the threshold.txt and uses the value as a requirement to create a parsed-out file.
 The rule looks at the evalue in the Blast generated document and will continue with parsing out the sequence if the evalue is the same or smaller than the given threshold.
 *   <a name= "RP"><h5>Rule parse:</h5></a>